androportal/anuduino/doc/getting_started.rst

 *  Now if you are done with the above two steps (burning bootloader and setting fuses) you are ready to upload sketches.

- After the above two steps are accomplished ,make the following USB connections and follow the next step.
+ After the above two steps are accomplished ,make the following USB connections (only if you don't have your own PCB) and follow the next step.

 USB Connections
 ===============